Shrey-Srivastava21/Website_Landing_Page/README.md

 ![](https://github.com/wonderfullandingpage/mylandingpage/blob/master/imgs/02.jpg?raw=true)

 ## Description
-This is a ReactJS based landing page template, fit for a startup company/service with a one page view.All 'visual' data can be easily modified by changing the data.json file.
+This is a ReactJS based landing page template.
+All 'visual' data can be easily modified by changing the data.json file.
 The project fork is from https://github.com/issaafalkattan/React-Landing-Page-Template.
 Thanks to the author for a great project.

 ## Make it Yours!
 ### 1. Preps